Cats are impossibly curious creatures. When an interesting new thing captures their attention they will explore no matter the consequences.

 While training is not 100% effective and instincts may prevail when they get frightened, it will significantly cut down the chances of them wandering off just because they’re bored or curious.

 Any vet and most animal shelters can implant a microchip and it’s done in only a few moments, in fact, your cat won’t even notice it’s there.
 It’s the first thing a vet, an animal shelter, the pound or a humane society will look for if your cat ever gets lost and ends up on their doorstep.

 Plus, it’s a great way to prove ownership if your cat ever gets stolen.

-4. Add an ID tag to their collar
+5. Add an ID tag to their collar

 A collar on your cat is an absolute must.
 Not just so that you can add an ID tag, it will let everyone know your cat is domesticated and it will prevent kind strangers from taking it home and caring for it like it was a stray.